Tell me more ×

 If not, what was the real incident?

-No doubt the history of YIP man is very different with that shown in the movie IP Man.
-The film loosely portrayed his life.
+There is no doubt that the history of YIP man is very different than what is shown in the movie IP Man.
+The film loosely portrays his life.
 There are lots of historical inaccuracies in the movie.
-Like you asked about the duel, Wiki states it never happened.
+For instance the duel that you asked about, Wiki states it never happened.

 Another movie review also seconds this fact: